HBS Alumni Forum

 And it's not only the hard things.
 Sometimes it's a triumph you can't fully share — a windfall, a breakthrough, a moment of pride — because the people closest to you are too involved, or might not understand what it took to get there.

-What if you had a small group of peers — accomplished, thoughtful, bound by confidentiality — who could hold all of it with you?
+What if you had a small group of peers — thoughtful, committed, bound by confidentiality — who could hold all of it with you?
 The struggles and the successes.
 The questions that don't have easy answers.

 That's Forum.